-You will need to be fairly tough though.
-Most careers in agriculture and the environment involve at least some outdoor work and many people in the industry will spend most of their working day outside, whatever the weather.
+Many careers in agriculture and the environment involve at least some outdoor work and some people in this industry will spend most of their working day outside, whatever the weather.
 Hours can be long and may vary depending on the season, and for some jobs you will need to be physically fit too.

-Agriculture and the environment is an industry that uses Geography-based skills.
-Some jobs don’t require any academic qualifications at all while for others a degree can be essential.
+Some jobs in this industry don’t require any academic qualifications at all, while for others a degree can be essential.
 One or two may even require a post-graduate qualification too.

 Options include florists, recycling officers and operatives, farm workers, gardeners and tree surgeons.
 A-levels that may come in useful to find work or get a place on a relevant course include biology, botany and environmental studies.
 For BTECs you might want to look at horticulture, environmental sciences or animal management.